SciBiteLabs/CORD19/README.md

 ## Possible use examples of this annotated dataset ##

-Identfying biomedical entities within sentences can be incredibly useful in narrowing down the curation space
+Identfying biomedical entities within sentences can be incredibly useful in narrowing down the space of 26,000 documents that researchers or algorithms are required to look at.
+For instance, if a specific gene or phenotype is of interest, then this data can be easily used to find those documents which contain them.
+Building knowledge graphs